How to Bury Your Stuff: The Ultimate Guide to Burying Your Valuables

 The fantasy is that the government knows all and sees all.
 Using the population of the United States as an example, no government has the ability to constantly monitor 320 million people all at once, (although it certainly does try) nor does it have the resources to scan every inch of U.S. soil.
 And if no government is capable of finding a buried stash, then neither are thieves, hackers, delinquents, drug addicts or looters.
 Even the most massive illegal drug farms are discovered either by human intelligence or accidentally stumbled upon by local law enforcement officers investigating an unrelated crime; not located by superior government technology as many would believe.

-To this day, there are many “treasures” (safes and even entire bank vaults are still missing from heists; millions of dollars in cash and gold bullion from stagecoach robberies, etc) lost in the old American West that have been buried for more than 100 years and have yet to be discovered.
+Do a little research … to this day there are many “treasures” (safes and even entire bank vaults are still missing from heists; millions of dollars in cash and gold bullion from stagecoach robberies, etc) lost in the old American West that have been buried for more than 100 years and have yet to be discovered.

 Simply put; Burying is the ultimate security.
 Period.